Contrast-Security-OSS/DjanGoat/README.md

 For developers create a local_settings.py file in the pygoat folder that mocks production_setting.py.

-If Django does not recognize MySQL after the setup above, try install mysql-python and migrate again
+If Django does not recognize MySQL after the setup above, try installing mysql-python and migrate again

 ```
     pip install mysql-python